nateyang7/binary-converter-python/README.md

 # Binary converter in Python

 ## Introduction
-**binary-converter-python** is an utility tool in cli to convert an integer in binary.
+**binary-converter-python** is a command-line utility designed to convert integers into binary format.

 ## Table of contents
 - [Features](##Features)